newfold-labs/wp-pls-utility/README.md

  - environment: the environment to use for the PLS server. `production` and `staging` are the accepted value (use one).
 Default value is `production`;
  - cache_ttl: the expiration time for the library cache system used by the `check` method.
 Default value is 12 hours;
  - timeout: the timeout for the HTTP request.
 Default value is 5 seconds.
+ - network: set `true` to store license info as network options, `false` to use default options

 Below is an example of how to use the config method: